harvard-lil/scoop/README.md

 With extensive options for asset formats and inclusions, Scoop will create **.warc**, **warc.gz** or **.wacz** files to be stored by users and replayed using the web archive replay software of their choosing.

-Scoop also offers built-in support for the [WACZ Signing and Verification specification](https://specs.webrecorder.net/wacz-auth/0.1.0/), allowing users to cryptographically sign their captures.
+Scoop also comes with built-in support for the [WACZ Signing and Verification specification](https://specs.webrecorder.net/wacz-auth/0.1.0/), allowing users to cryptographically sign their captures.

 [👆 Back to the summary](#summary)